How can foreign brands leverage Key Opinion Leaders in China?

 In fact, KOLs can be considered professionals in the Chinese social media sphere.
 They know how to distinguish themselves, promoting and selling products, presenting clearly the advantages of your goods and so on.
 China’s influencer marketing is one of the best marketing tactics in the market nowadays.

 Their success can be explained by their interesting personality combined with their extensive knowledge of China’s social media landscape that they use to create engagement with a large online audience.
 As Chinese consumers highly rely on word-of-mouth when buying a product, they are greatly influenced by recommendations from people they are following on social media.

-Chinese influencers, as opposed to western influencers, have the ability to communicate easily with their fan-base.
-Giving them more opportunity to promote Brands and their products locally.
+Chinese influencers, as opposed to Western influencers, have the ability to communicate easily with their fan base.
+Giving them more opportunities to promote brands and their products locally.

-KOL China: a Powerful Weapons for Brands Growth in China
+KOLs China: a Powerful Weapon for Brands Growth in China

 Thanks to their influence among Chinese consumers, Key opinion Leaders provide a powerful infrastructure for brands to tap into their large, engaged, and active communities of followers who are strongly influenced by their reviews and experience.
 These influencers are considered experts in a particular area and field by their followers.
 Some will specialize in beauty products while others will specialize in the fashion industry.

 This phenomenon has merged since China’s digitalization over the years, with the democratization of hundreds of live-streaming video platforms such as Douyin and Kuaishou.
 Users are able to live-stream their daily lives and build up large communities that can become highly monetizable.

 How Can China KOLs Help You Increase Your Sales?

 Following the important impact that Chinese influencers can have on the internet, it has become essential for brands to partner with them, in order to promote their products as well as to increase brand awareness.